 **Sometimes I like to revisit these articles that helped me understand how important crypto can be:

-.
+A structurally sound alternative to incumbent control: Azeem Azhar does a good job illustrating the problem in his book The Exponential Age(read my review here).
 The gist is that a handful of executives at tech companies control a majority of our data that's lodged in silos and influence our daily lives significantly more than most of us would like to acknowledge.
 Crypto is a logical and viable way to decentralize that consolidated power.
 If the history of business is the bundling and unbundling of services, crypto can be a force for unbundling (or disaggregating).
+Here's a good Albert Wenger article on why this is important.

 Users are owners: Today's incumbents have created some of the most impressive businesses in history on the back's of their users (who received and continue to receive impressive value from them).
 One of the things I love most about crypto is the notion that network participants can become owners of the networks they help build through token incentives.
 To date these token incentives have had a rather perverse impact on most projects (i.e. participants game projects early on to earn tokens in the hopes of selling them off without really caring much for the longevity of the service itself), but the idea is powerful and wonderful.
 Here's a nice piece by Fred Wilson about token business model innovation.